 Free Minds was created in 2006 as a program of the University of Texas Humanities Institute, in partnership with Austin Community College and Foundation Communities.
-It is modeled on the Clemente Course in the Humanities, which originated in New York City under the direction of the late Earl Shorris in 1995 and has now spread to communities across the country.
-Like the Clemente Course, Free Minds seeks to address the divide between the skills-based training usually delivered to people living on low incomes and the studia humanitas, the kind of humanistic education ordinarily reserved for students at elite colleges and universities.
+It is affiliated with the Clemente Course in the Humanities, which originated in New York City under the direction of the late Earl Shorris in 1995 and has now spread to communities across the country.
+In keeping with the Clemente model, Free Minds seeks to address the divide between the skills-based training usually delivered to people living on low incomes and the studia humanitas, the kind of humanistic education ordinarily reserved for students at elite colleges and universities.

 Free Minds bridges that divide by engaging students with important works of literature, philosophy, history, and art, through the intensive, discussion-based seminar experience that is at the heart of a liberal arts education.